Tom-M-Git/hide_names_on_discord_for_browser/README.md

 3. If there are a massive number of user names—including the same names—like, say `10,000` entries, detected at once on your server (it actually happens), it might lead to high CPU/memory usage.

 4. Also if there's an excesive level of activity on your computer or such a large number of names being detected, while the extension is running, the names might sometimes show up uncensored in a blink.

+## Known issues
+- As soon as the input is **included** in any name then it's going to be displayed.
+I'm currently fixing it.

 ## License
 `GPL-3.0`<br>